HuttonICS/blue-carbon-db/README.md

 # Get sequences

 The first stage in the database generation is to download the desired sequences NCBI's Genbank.
-This is performed with RESCRIPts function get-ncbi-data:
+This is performed with RESCRIPts function ```get-ncbi-data```:

 ```
 source activate qiime2-2023.7